sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/environment_setup.markdown

 ## Setting up API

-To set up the API to be able to use it, a *Service Producer* will have to be created along with an API token.
+To set up authentication for the REST API, a *Service Producer* needs to be created along with an API token.

-1. Create a *Service Producer*.
+1. Create a `Service Producer`.
 (See Service Producer documentation)
 2. Go to Roles &rarr; Service Producer Role, and select all the necessary Koroneiki permissions that you need to use.
 3. Create an API token.
 (See Authentication documentation)